kcech/sentilo-docs-test/docs/setup.rst

 This guide describes how to: **download, configure, compile and install the last version of Sentilo in your own runtime environment**.
-Moreover, it details which are the infraestructure elements necessary for running Sentilo and how should be their default configuration settings.
-It’s assumed you have the skils to configure and install the necessary sofware base(Operating System, Maven,JDK, Mongo DB, Redis, etc).
+Moreover, it details which are the infrastructure elements necessary for running Sentilo and how should be their default configuration settings.
+It’s assumed you have the skills to configure and install the necessary software base(Operating System, Maven,JDK, Mongo DB, Redis, etc).

 The main topics are: